rory660/StoryArcPlotter/README.md

 + matplotlib
 + An internet connection

-When running the script, pass the url of a Shakespeare play hosted at [shakespeare.mit.edu](http://shakespeare.mit.edu/) in the format:
+When running the script, pass the url of a Shakespeare play hosted at [shakespeare.mit.edu](http://shakespeare.mit.edu/) as an argument in the format:
 `http://shakespeare.mit.edu/[Play Title]/full.html`